Weborama/Thispan/README.md

   mirrors for darkpans don't usually keep old releases.
 + PAUSE-like uploading.
 ThisPAN does not manage uploading at all.
   Use your existing tools, e.g. Pinto or mcpani.
++ Any understanding of what's a version number good for, including whether a given distribution satisfies a dependency declared on a version range.
+If your mirror is broken in this regard, so is ThisPAN.
 + Authentication.
 If your ThisPAN instance is indexing public distributions, keep it public.
 If it's indexing private distributions, keep it as private as your mirror.
 If you really